header.php

 Ryan Curley is the founder of the Carver Litchfield Project and the one who uncovered the story during a walk through a cemetery near his childhood home in Marshfield, Massachusetts.
 He has a background in entrepreneurship and marketing, which he uses to make history accessible and emotionally engaging for modern audiences.

-He collaborates closely with Sydney Legace, founder of Lakes Region Curation, a historical research and curation firm.
+He collaborates closely with Sydney Lagace, founder of Lakes Region Curation, a historical research and curation firm.
 Sydney leads a team of talented young historians and transcribers who are dedicated to preserving and bringing to life first hand stories from American history.
+For more information on Sydney’s company click here.

 Details